-I have assumed you only have a little knowledge of bookkeeping, so I apologise to experienced users who may find these instructions a little long winded!
+I will assume you only have a little knowledge of bookkeeping, so I apologize to experienced users who may find these instructions a little long winded!
 But I have to try and make them understandable to all users regardless of their experience.

-I will cover basic operations in the Sales Ledger.
-But the Purchase Ledger is much the same.
+I will cover basic operations in the Accounts Receivable.
+But the Accounts Payable is much the same.
 Also, I'll base it on using the accounts system in Level 1 (see below).
-The operation is the same when using Level 2, it's just there are a lot more options available.
+The operation is the same when using Level 2, it's just there's a lot more options available.

 There are two modes of operation for the software: Level 1: Basic Level and Level 2: Advanced Level.
 These are selectable in the accounts system background (the 'Background Menu', with the 'flow diagram' options, it used to be yellow, but in later versions it's blue with clouds).
 These are IMPORTANT.
-When you run the accounts system for the first time, it used to default to Level 1.
-Though v4.154 and later defaults to Level 2.
+When you run the accounts system for the first time, it used to default to Level 1, but since v4.154 it defaults to Level 2.
 Level 1 displays a reduced number of menu options, and some of the forms are simplified.
 This is to make it easier to use for novice users.
 However, if you're an experienced bookkeeper, or you need to do things that the software doesn't seem to handle, then make sure the accounts system is set to Level 2.

-There is SO much you can do with this accounting system, these basic guides barely touch the surface.
-At the time of writing (Aug.'22) 21 guides are available, with some more on the way.
-There is also a book called 'Free Accounting with Free Software' written by Yogesh Patel that is an introduction to bookkeeping based on Adminsoft Accounts.
-And, a book called 'Using Adminsoft Accounts', written by me, Michael Towle.
-This goes into rather more detail, but even this is far from complete.
+There is SO much more you can do with this accounting system, these basic guides barely touch the surface.
+They assume you have some bookkeeping knowledge (although the General Ledger guide does include an introduction to double entry bookkeeping).
+If you need a tutorial on bookkeeping there is a great book called 'Free Accounting with Free Software' written by Yogesh Patel that is an introduction to bookkeeping based on Adminsoft Accounts.
+There is also a book called 'Using Adminsoft Accounts' written by me, Michael Towle.
 In addition are 'Help' buttons on most forms within the software.
 These can provide some valuable information.
-Each of these help screens has a section on the left in which you can type in your own notes.
+Each of these help screens has a section on the left hand side in which you can type in your own notes.

 A couple of things you should know before reading on.
 When I talk about 'input field' I am referring to an input box that you can normally type characters into.
 If it's 'greyed out' it means the background of the input field is grey, and you can't type into it.
 If it's light red, it either means it should have input, or the input it's got is not valid.
 Some screens will not let you save the data if any of the input is invalid.
 Also, to describe where you can find some menu options, I'll use a kind of shorthand.
-For example, to run the option to edit the format of customer address labels, click on 'Setup', then go to 'Sales Ledger', and then select 'Customer Address Labels'.
-To save time, I may write this instruction as 'Setup \rightarrow Sales Ledger \rightarrow Customer Address Labels'.
+For example, to run the option to edit the format of customer address labels, click on 'Setup', then go to 'A/c.
+Receivable', and then select 'Customer Address Labels'.
+To save time, I may write this instruction as 'Setup \rightarrow A/c.
+Receivable \rightarrow Customer Address Labels'.